-2021 School Term Dates
+2022 School Term Dates

-Students start Students finish Term 1 Friday 29 January 2021 Kindergarten students will (Thursday 1 April 2021 commence Tuesday 2 nd February 2021 Term 2 Tuesday 20 April 2021 Friday 25 June 2021 Term 3 Tuesday 13 July 2021 Friday 17 September 2021 Term 4 Tuesday 5 October 2021 Thursday 16 December 2021 website and School Stream app.
-The newsletter link is emailed to parents.

-School Newsletters Published online on Thursdays, distributed electronically, available on our school highlight achievements from the classroom and playground for that week.
+Students start Students finish Term 1 Tuesday 1 February 2022 Kindergarten students will co Friday 8 April 2022 Commence Friday 4 th February 2022 Term 2 Wednesday 27 April 2022 Friday 1 July 2022 Term 3 Tuesday 19 July 2022 Friday 23 September 2022 Term 4 Monday 10 October 2022 Monday 19 December 2022 School Newsletters Published online on Thursdays, distributed electronically (the newsletter link is emailed toparents), available on our school website and School Stream app.
 Assemblies Whole School Assemblies every second Friday at 2.30pm.
-These assemblies
+These assemblies highlight achievements from the classroom, playground and extracurricular activities for that week.
 Students regularly share their quality learning.
 Library Visit and borrow once a week.

-Book Club Twice a term ordered through Administration Office.
+Book Club Twice a term ordered online or through the Administration office.
 School Photos Individual, class and family groups available once a year.

-P&C Meetings held second Wednesday of the month.

-Canteen Held on Wednesdays & Fridays.
-Parent run and volunteers are always welcome.
+P&C Meetings held second Wednesday of the month at 5pm in the school library.
+Canteen Available on Wednesdays & Fridays.
+Parent run and volunteers are always welcome Parent/Teacher Infor mation Information sessions are held early in Term 1.

-Parent/Teacher Information

-Information sessions are held early in Term 1.
 Parent/Teacher Interviews are held at the end of Term 1.
 Parents may make an appointment to see their child's teacher throughout the year.
 Assessments Reports distributed June and December.
 Assessment tasks are tailored to the level and age of the children.
 All assessments are ongoing throughout the year.

-Swimming Carnival Term 1 (Years 3 to 6)

-Cross Country Term 1 (Years 3 - 6)

-Athletics Carnival Term 3

-Sport Fridays (Years 3 to 6)

-Scripture / Ethics Tuesdays

-ANZAC Day Service at school and students encouraged to participate in the town's march.

-Student Banking Every Wednesday.
-Account opening kits available from school.
+Swimming Carnival Term 1 (for students who are 8 years and above) Cross Country Term 1 Athletics Carnival Term 2 Sport • pending on grade and class a various PSSA Gala Days. nd Sporting Schools program for Scripture / Ethics Tuesday afternoc on